djay/hostout.ubuntu/collective/hostout/README.txt

 First you will need a host.
 You'll need a linux with ssh access and sudo access.
 VPS and cloud hosting is now cheap and plentiful with options as low as $11USD a month.
-If you're not sure, pick a pay per hour option preconfigured with unbuntu and give it a go.
+If you're not sure, pick a pay per hour option pre-configured with Ubuntu and give it a go.

 Next you need a production buildout for your application.
 There are plenty available whether it be for Plone, grok, django, BFG, pylons.
-Often a buildout will come in serveral files, one for development and one for production.
+Often a buildout will come in several files, one for development and one for production.
 Just remember that to get the best performance you will need to understand your buildout.

 Once you've followed instructions and got your development buildout running on your development machine you're ready.